 - Egg: 1 egg binds everything together.

-- Chocolate Chips: 2/3 cup of chocolate chips is the perfect amount for this recipe– any more and the dough would be too weighed down with all of the add-ins.
+- Chocolate Chips: 2/3 cup of chocolate chips is the perfect amount for this recipe– any more and the dough would be too weighed down from all of the add-ins.
 I like to use semi-sweet chocolate chips, but dark chocolate, white chocolate, or even mini chocolate chips would work.
+Whatever you like to use in your chocolate chip cookies will work here, too.

 - Sprinkles: Use your favorite sprinkles in these cookies.